Azure/maximo/README.md

 1. [Prepare and configure Azure](#step-1-preparing-azure) resources for OpenShift and Maximo install
 2. [Deploy OpenShift](#step-2-deploy-openshift)
 3. [Install the dependencies of the Maximo](#step-3a-dependencies-for-maximo) and then [Maximo itself](#step-3b-installing-maximo) (Core)
-4. Install OpenShift Container Storage
+4. Install Cloud Pak for Data and OCS
 5. Install any dependencies that your Maximo product has
 6. Deploy the Maximo solution.